Emerging Professionals Development Program

 School of Engineering, UBC-Okanagan – Light Metals

-(2022-2023 Emerging Professionals recipient)
+(2022-2023 EP recipient)

-Hakan M. Tunc
+Hakan Tunc

-BBA – Mineral processing
+BBA – Mineral Processing

 Shuhong (Max) Shen